RhetTbull/osxphotos/README.rst

 Only works on macOS (aka Mac OS X).
 Tested on macOS Sierra (10.12.6) through macOS Big Sur (11.3).

+If you have access to macOS 12 / Monterey beta and would like to help ensure osxphotos is compatible, please contact me via GitHub.

 This package will read Photos databases for any supported version on any supported macOS version.
 E.g. you can read a database created with Photos 5.0 on MacOS 10.15 on a machine running macOS 10.12 and vice versa.